 Pieter Bruegel the Elder died in 1569, and experts regard him as a pioneer of genre painting and a superstar of the Renaissance.

-Ironically, you can view many of the works in relative peace and quiet today; the KHM just happens to have the world’s biggest and most important collection of his paintings.
-These include:
+Ironically, you can view many of the works on display back then in relative peace and quiet today, since the KHM has the globe’s biggest and most important collection of Bruegel’s paintings.

 - Children’s Games (1560)

-- The Tower of Babel (1563 and possibly Bruegel’s most famous work)
+- The Tower of Babel (1563 and possibly Bruegel’s most famous creation)

 - The Procession to Calvary (1564)